Amelia Samson is a content creator based in Seattle. This feature was originally posted in October 2021.

 Where does your inspiration come from?
 What other creators/accounts have influenced you?

 My inspiration really comes from the struggles that I've had swiping through dating apps.
-And I know that no matter the gender or genders you date, the apps are all so bad, so it's been sort of a uniting thing people that follow me to know that they aren't the only ones struggling through it.
+And I know that no matter the gender or genders you date, the apps are all so bad, so it's been sort of a uniting thing for people that follow me to know that they aren't the only ones struggling through it.
 I recently started on YouTube, though, and that's obviously a much different format than TikTok, so I've been pulling my inspiration from creators like Cody Ko.
 I love how his videos are structured and the voice his channel has taken on.
 He's so quippy without being a bully, and that's a tough balance to strike.
 AND, he has very dedicated followers that have inside jokes and I love that a creator can be the impetus for a community of strangers like that.
 I think that's really special.

 What genre do your videos/content fall into?
 What kinds of things do you talk about?